travis-ci/docs-travis-ci-com/user/environment-variables.md

 * Variables that have to differ per repository.
 * Variables that contain sensitive data, such as third-party credentials.

+If you define a variable with the same name in both places, the one from the .travis.yml will override the one from the repository settings.

 ## Variables in the `.travis.yml`

 To specify an environment variable in your `.travis.yml`, add the following line: